 Specific attention will be given to the concept of community security and its underlying principles.
-Using a diverse set of case studies, along with interactive workshop sessions and a simulation exercise, you will learn how to develop and implement a security plan.
+Using a diverse set of case studies, along with interactive workshop sessions, you will learn how to develop and implement a security plan.

 - Group discounts are available if you participate with three or more colleagues.